Esri/ArcREST/README.md

 Stable release ArcREST 3.0.1 can be downloaded here: https://github.com/Esri/ArcREST/releases/tag/v3.0.1

-*If you are using an older version(v2) of ArcRest, you can find it here: https://github.com/Esri/ArcREST/tree/FinalV2
+* If you are using an older version(v2) of ArcRest, you can find it here: https://github.com/Esri/ArcREST/tree/FinalV2

-*If you are using an older version(v1) of ArcRest, you can find it here: https://github.com/Esri/ArcREST/tree/October2014v1.0Final
+* If you are using an older version(v1) of ArcRest, you can find it here: https://github.com/Esri/ArcREST/tree/October2014v1.0Final

-A set of python tools to assist working with ArcGIS REST API for ArcGIS Server (AGS) ,ArcGIS Online (AGOL), and ArcGIS WebMap JSON.
+A set of python tools to assist working with ArcGIS REST API for ArcGIS Server (AGS), ArcGIS Online (AGOL), and ArcGIS WebMap JSON.

 This is not a full implementation of the Esri REST API, but we would like to make it, so help out!
 Please feel free to contribute.